Entrepreneurship

 Same as FINANCE 3545.
 Prerequisites: FINANCE 3500.
 This course examines venture capital and private equity firms as an important category of financial institutions.
 The main focus of the course is on financial, economic, and legal issues that develop between venture capital firms and their limited partners and between private equity firms and the firms in which they invest.
 More specifically, the course will explore the following processes: (1) how private equity and venture capital firms raise capital; (2) how they deal with firms in which they invest; and (3) how they exit investments.
 The course also discusses technology development process including protection through patents before they are licensed or used to establish as startup companies.

-ENT 3150 Experiential Entrepreneurship: 3 semester hours
+ENT 3150 Entrepreneurial Opportunity Evaluation: 3 semester hours

-ENT 4100 Accelerate Capstone: 3 semester hours
+ENT 4100 Entrepreneurship Capstone: 3 semester hours

 ENT 4114 Entrepreneurship/Small Business Management: 3 semester hours